vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 #### Community day countdown

-To present the number of days before the Home Assistant Community day, I used a Picture Entity card, so I could use a corresponding background image.
+To present the number of days before Home Assistant Community Day, I used a Picture Entity card, so I could use a matching background image.
 This is what I added to my own dashboard:

 <img src="images_templates/community_day_countdown_basic.png" alt="day countdown for the Home Assistant community day" width="450px">